Pedestrian Accident Lawyer San Jose, CA

 If you’ve been struck by a driver as a pedestrian, you have legal options.
 Our San Jose, CA, pedestrian accident lawyer from Mitchell & Danoff Law Firm, Inc, can advise you about your options to file a lawsuit for damages.
 You can demand money for medical care, pain and suffering, and missed wages from work, among other things.

-How Can A San Jose Pedestrian Accident Lawyer Help Me?
+How Our Pedestrian Accident Lawyer Can Help You

 There’s a good chance you’ll suffer a broken bone, sprain, strained muscle, or a neck or spinal cord injury after being hit by a car – if not multiple serious injuries.
 While you’re in the hospital recovering, a representative from the at-fault party’s insurance company might try to contact you.
 They may offer a fast settlement, but it’s likely much less your case is worth.
 You may need medical devices, modifications to your home or vehicle, or extensive surgery to repair the damage and get your mobile again.